 3. German Shorthaired Pointer

 The German Shorthaired Pointer of the Sporting Group makes an excellent hiking companion.
-The breed was developed as a hunting dog, and still performs this task today across the world.
+The breed was developed as a hunting dog, and it still performs this task today across the world.
 They enjoy long hours of strenuous activity in various climates, making them suitable for long hikes and adventures.
 They are social and willing to please, eager to work with their owners and make new friends.

 The Vizsla is a Hungarian hunting dog and is still employed extensively in the field to this day.
-Due to his innate power and drive as a hunting dog, Vizslas have maintained his need for exercise and a love of the outdoors.
+Due to their innate power and drive as a hunting dog, Vizslas have maintained their need for exercise and a love of the outdoors.
 Vizslas are energetic and athletic dogs, very friendly and affectionate, and always ready to go.
 They make an ideal choice for someone looking for an active hiking companion.

 5. Australian Cattle Dog

 The Australian Cattle Dog is an athletic, intelligent breed that has a lot of energy to burn.
-They are still used as herding dogs today, as well as in various dog sports such as obedience and agility.
+They are still used as herding dogs today, as well as in various dog sports such afs obedience and agility.
 The breed is very active and does best in a home that can provide adequate physical exercise.
 Therefore, they make excellent hiking partners.

 7. Bernese Mountain Dog